eliassm/responsive-landing-page/README.md

 # responsive-landing-page
-Responsive landing-page in Bootstrap latest
+Responsive landing-page in Bootstrap 4